meleu/meleudotdev/notes/ra/raspotlight-mrgauss.md

   {% rauserpic MrGauss %}
 </div>

-I was eager to know from him about all the cool places to visit in the city, eat typical food, know more about the rich history of the city, etc. So we chatted about several things.
+I was eager to know from him about all the cool places to visit in the city, where to eat typical food, and also the rich history of the city (I didn't know that in the past it was ruled by Dutch people and they brought a lot of improvements to the city).
+So we chatted about several things.
 And, of course, about RetroAchievements.

 During our conversation I couldn't help but notice how the feeling of belonging to a community of people who share the same passion, has a positive impact on a person's life.

-I became interested in putting **MrGauss** in the RASpotlight and here we are.
+Then I became interested in putting **MrGauss** in the RASpotlight and here we are.

 I hope you enjoy the reading!